aces/Loris/modules/mri_violations/test/TestPlan.md

 ## Functionality to be tested manually

 ### MRI Violations page
-1. Check Selection Filter results for each of `Patient Name`, `File Name`, `Series Description or Scan Type`, `Time Run`, `Type of Problem`, `SeriesUID`
+1. Check Selection Filter works for each of `Patient Name`, `File Name`, `Series Description or Scan Type`, `Time Run`, `Type of Problem`, `SeriesUID`
+    - Note: `SeriesUID` does not have a column in the table on this page, but the filter should still limit results based on the MRI Violations data.
 2. The `Problem` column with the entry `Protocol Violation` should link to the `MRI Protocol Check Violations` page.
 The filters of that page should be automatically populated with the scan information.